SMSF Property Loans

-A Self-Managed Super Fund (SMSF) gives you control over how your super is invested, including the ability to explore various loan options for purchasing property through your fund, such as home loans.
+A Self-Managed Super Fund (SMSF) provides you with greater control over how your super is invested, including the opportunity to explore various loan options for purchasing property through your fund, such as home loans.

-An SMSF loan, also known as a limited recourse borrowing arrangement, allows your fund to explore various loan options to borrow money for purchasing residential or commercial property while keeping your personal assets protected.
+An SMSF loan, often referred to as a limited recourse borrowing arrangement, enables your fund to explore various loan options for acquiring residential or commercial property while ensuring that your personal assets remain protected.

-Most lenders require a 20–30% deposit within your super fund in addition to extra funds for costs like stamp duty and legal fees.
+Most lenders require a 20–30% deposit within your super fund, along with extra funds for costs like stamp duty and legal fees.
 We’ll assist you in calculating what’s needed to explore your home loan options.

 A Self-Managed Super Fund (SMSF) is a private superannuation fund that gives you direct control over how your retirement savings are invested.
 Unlike traditional industry or retail super funds, you — as the trustee — make all the decisions about where and how your money is invested, including the option to buy property and explore various home loans.